Ji-Cather/GraphAgent/README.md

-# GraphAgent: LLM-Based Multi-Agent Systems are Scalable Graph Generative Models
+# GAG: LLM-Based Multi-Agent Systems are Scalable Graph Generative Models
-GraphAgent is a cutting-edge framework that leverages the power of Large Language Models (LLMs) to simulate human behavior and generate dynamic, text-attributed social graphs.
+GAG is a generative framework that leverages the power of Large Language Models (LLMs) to simulate human behavior and generate dynamic, text-attributed social graphs.
 Designed for use in **online social media, e-commerce, and paper-creation** simulation scenarios, GraphAgent facilitates deeper insights into the interactions within networks, making it an invaluable tool for research in social science, network science, and computational social simulations.
 ![alt text](image.png)

 ## Key Features